vensder/HTTPServer/README.md

-# Simple HTTP Server in Java in a Docker Edit
+# Simple HTTP Server in Java in a Docker

 Just for CI Pipeline testing.